yonglipdx/yonglipdx.github.io/_posts/2016-10-5-TSKLLSKT.md

    * "All you ever do is complain.
 You've never once tried to help yourself.
 I can see you ten years from now - stuck with the same problems and still complaining."
    * * "It's no use", "I give up", "I can too be trusted, I'll prove him wrong"*

-### 第一章例句
-1. YOU CAN LISTEN QUIETLY AND ATTENTIVELY.
-2. YOU CAN ACKNOWLEDGE THEIR FEELINGS WITH A WORD.
-   * **Oh . . .
-Mmm . . .
-I see . . .**
-3. YOU CAN GIVE THE FEELING A NAME.
-   * **That sounds frustrating!**
-4. YOU CAN GIVE THE CHILD HIS WISHES IN FANTASY.
-   * **I wish I could make the banana ripe for you right now!**
- > All feelings can be accepted.
-Certain actions must be limited.
-I can see how angry you are at your brother.
-Tell him what you want with words, not fists.

-## 第二章 To Engage Cooperation
 1. **Describe**.
 Describe what you see or describe the problem.
    * *"You always start the tub and forget about.
 This is irresponsible"*
    * **"Johnny, the water in the bath tub is getting close to the top"**